TEQUFAH (Hebrew for "circuit")

 For observers within a couple of degrees of the equator, the period from sunrise to sunset is always several minutes longer than the night.
 At higher latitudes in the northern hemisphere, the date of equal day and night occurs before the March equinox.
 Daytime continues to be longer than nighttime until after the September equinox.
 In the southern hemisphere, the dates of equal day and night occur before the September equinox and after the March equinox."

 At the equinoxes, Earth's tilt places the sun directly above the equator.
-The equinox spans several days, as this statement correctly expresses it:

 "The dates on which day and night are each 12 hours occur a few days before and after the equinoxes."
 (U.S. Naval Observatory quoted above).